Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 This is Pela Case’s original product developed to fight environmental pollution caused by the plastic-heavy smartphone case industry.

-The brand applies these principles by.
+The brand applies these ethics principles by:

 Offsetting their entire carbon footprint